awsdocs/amazon-workspaces-administration-guide/doc_source/workspace-maintenance.md

-# WorkSpace Maintenance<a name="workspace-maintenance"></a>
+# WorkSpace maintenance<a name="workspace-maintenance"></a>

 We recommend that you maintain your WorkSpaces on a regular basis\.
-Workspaces schedules default maintenance windows for your WorkSpaces\.
-During the maintenance window, the WorkSpace installs important updates from Amazon Workspaces and reboots as necessary\.
+WorkSpaces schedules default maintenance windows for your WorkSpaces\.
+During the maintenance window, the WorkSpace installs important updates from Amazon WorkSpaces and reboots as necessary\.
 If available, operating system updates are also installed from the OS update server that the WorkSpace is configured to use\.
 During maintenance, your WorkSpaces might be unavailable\.

 **Note**
 By default, your Windows WorkSpaces are configured to receive updates from Windows Update\.
 To configure your own automatic update mechanisms for Windows, see the documentation for [ Windows Server Update Services \(WSUS\)](https://docs.microsoft.com/windows-server/administration/windows-server-update-services/deploy/deploy-windows-server-update-services) and [Configuration Manager](https://docs.microsoft.com/configmgr/sum/deploy-use/deploy-software-updates)\.

-## Maintenance Windows for AlwaysOn WorkSpaces<a name="alwayson-maintenance"></a>
+## Maintenance windows for AlwaysOn WorkSpaces<a name="alwayson-maintenance"></a>

 For AlwaysOn WorkSpaces, the maintenance window is determined by operating system settings\.
 The default is a four\-hour period from 00h00 to 04h00, in the time zone of the WorkSpace, each Sunday morning\.
 By default, the time zone of an AlwaysOn WorkSpace is the time zone of the AWS Region for the WorkSpace\.
 However, if you connect from another Region and time zone redirection is enabled, and then you disconnect, the time zone of the WorkSpace is updated to the time zone of the Region that you connected from\.